-The Board has obtained assurance from the Executive Directors and Chief Financial Officer that the Company's risk management and internal control systems are operating adequately and effectively, in all material aspects.
+The Board has obtained assurance from the Executive Directors and Chief Financial Officer that the Company's risk management and internal control systems are adequate and effective, in all material aspects.

 Under CVB's organisation and management structure, the roles and functions of a Group Chief Executive Officer is carried out and performed by the Executive Directors jointly and collectively.